chrisguindon/chrisguindon.github.io/content/about/index.md

 As a passionate and dedicated developer, I pride myself on my strong analytical, troubleshooting, and problem-solving skills, which enable me to identify and resolve issues quickly and effectively.

-I began my web design journey in the mid-90s when I was just 12 years old.
+I began my web developer journey in the mid-90s when I was just 12 years old.
 I learned HTML to build a French video game review website and discovered my passion for web development.
-My love for the job only grew stronger over the years as I realized my perfectionist tendencies, which has helped me excel in my role at the [Eclipse Foundation](https://www.eclipse.org/org/foundation/staff.php).
-Working with talented and intelligent people on exciting projects for over eleven years, I have never done the same thing twice.
-In fact, I frequently take on random projects just to learn new technologies.
+I quickly learned that I am a bit of a perfectionist and I believe that's one of the reasons I got hooked on my job at the [Eclipse Foundation](https://www.eclipse.org/org/foundation/staff.php).
+Everyday, I get the opportunity to work with some very talented and intelligent people on super cool projects.
+After more than eleven years on the job I don't think I've done the same thing twice.
+I often create random projects just to learn new technologies.

-Outside of work, I love playing the drums, watching hockey, playing video games, or hitting the slopes (snowboarding).
+Outside of work, I love playing the drums, watching hockey, playing video games, or hitting the slopes.
 I am also very passionate about music and live concerts.

 [Curriculum vitae (CV)](/uploads/christopher-guindon-resume.pdf).